 When your muscles and joints become stressed, they will often tense up, which causes pain.
 One of the first things to try when you feel low back pain is to warm up your muscles, to see if they can be loosened.
 Hot baths, heating pads, and warm clothing can allow the tension to dissipate or at least make the muscles easier to manipulate.

 There are many different stretches that help to target your lower back muscles.
 Keep in mind that your lower back muscles are interconnected with your hip, leg, and upper back muscles as well.
 By using a more holistic approach to stretching all the nearby muscles, you are more likely to relieve and prevent back pain.

 These stretches should not replace medical advice and be sure to talk to your doctor if you have any concerns.

 Bend over to touch your toes.

 It doesn’t matter if you can touch the floor or not.
-Bending over as far as you can and extending your arms towards the floor will help to lengthen tight lower back muscles.
-Try gently rotating right and left to loosen additional muscles.
+Bending over as far as you can without pain will help to lengthen tight lower back muscles.
+Try gently rotating the right and left to loosen additional muscles.

 Tilt and rotate your torso.

 Stand up tall, with your arms down, out to the side, or above your head.
 Tilt or lean your torso to the side and rotate either with the tilt or away from it.
 You will feel this stretch in different places, depending on how you twist.

 Sit up straight on the ground, with your legs extended straight in front of you.
 Cross your left leg over your right, so that your left foot is between your right knee and hip.
 Twist to the left, then repeat on the right side.
 This helps to stretch out several muscles along your spinal cord.